michelrodrigo/michelrodrigo.github.io/docs/index.md

 - [My Master's dissertation](papers/mine/dissertacao-final.pdf) (in portuguese)
 - [Abstrações de Supervisores Localmente Modulares para Aplicação na Solução de Problemas de Planejamento (2017)](papers/mine/Alves_Pena_2017_Abstrações_de_Supervisores_Localmente_Modulares.pdf)
 - [Abstraction of the Supervisory Control Solution to Deal With Planning Problems in Manufacturing Systems (2022)](papers/mine/Pena_et_al___2022___Abstraction_of_the_Supervisory_Control_Solution_to_Deal_with_Planning_Problems_in_Manufacturing_Syst.pdf)

+[Some files](docs/files/mestrado) with models used to count the size of the search space of problems presented at the TAC paper.